chuajiesheng/twitter-sentiment-analysis/step_3/README.md

 [*] Average MCC: 			0.630
 ```

-With LIWC features, it performed a 0.001 better when without.
+With LIWC features, it performed a 0.001 better than without.